MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie.md

 ## Deploying Walkie Talkie

+You can deploy and manage Walkie Talkie from the Teams admin center.
 Walkie Talkie is supported on Android devices with Google Mobile Services (GMS) and iOS devices.

+>[!IMPORTANT]
+>Deployment is a three-step process.
+You'll need to complete all three steps for your users to have access to Walkie Talkie.

 ### Step 1: Make sure Walkie Talkie is enabled in your organization